eduNEXT/tutor-contrib-edunext-distro/README.md

 tutor distro repository-validator
 ```

-The command will check the git URLs of the OPENEDX_EXTRA_PIP_REQUIREMENTS element, for example: git+https://github.com/openedx/DoneXBlock@2.0.1#egg=done-xblock
+The command will check the git URLs of the OPENEDX_EXTRA_PIP_REQUIREMENTS element, for example, git+https://github.com/openedx/DoneXBlock@2.0.1#egg=done-xblock

 It will also check all elements that end in DPKG and have the parameter private: false, for example: